2019 Audi S3 Sedan

 The list of electronic driving aids includes Multi-Collision Brake (MCB), traction control (ASR), electronic stability control (ESC) and Electronic Brake-pressure Distribution (EBD).

-The most direct competitors to Audi's S3 are the BMW M235i and the Mercedes-Benz CLA45 AMG.
+Competitors include the BMW M235i and the Mercedes-Benz CLA45 AMG.
 None are direct rivals, though.
 The M235i is a coupe, while the AMG offers a lot more power.